New Kyrgyz rulers hail Russia, aim to shut U.S. base

-But he was the first foreign leader to recognise opposition figure Roza Otunbayeva as leader of Kyrgyzstan, and rang her soon after she said she was in charge.
+But he was the first foreign leader to recognize opposition figure Roza Otunbayeva as leader of Kyrgyzstan, and rang her soon after she said she was in charge.

-The United States said it had not yet decided whether to recognise Otunbayeva's government, and did not say who it believed was in control.
+The United States said it had not yet decided whether to recognize Otunbayeva's government, and did not say who it believed was in control.

 Russia's top general said 150 paratroopers had been sent to Russia's own Kant base in Kyrgyzstan, and Medvedev's office said they would protect Russian citizens at its embassy and other diplomatic facilities.

 Otunbayeva, who once served as Bakiyev's foreign minister, said the interim government controlled the whole country except for Bakiyev's power base of Osh and Jalalabad in the south, and had the backing of the armed forces and border guards.

 She said the situation in Kyrgyzstan's economy was "fairly alarming" and it would need foreign aid.
 She said Putin had asked how Russia could help.